 With people-based attribution, you can attribute conversions that took place on a different device than the device on which the media exposure occurred.
 People-based attribution measurement is available across DSP, Advertising Cloud Search, and Advertising Cloud Creative for advertisers who have implemented Advertising Cloud conversion pixels on their sites.

-If you would like to activate cross-device attribution measurement, contact your Adobe account manager.
-For Adobe Device Co-op accounts, you’ll need to provide your signed Adobe Device Co-op contract and Experience Cloud Organization ID (formerly called IMS org ID).
+If you would like to activate cross-device attribution measurement, contact your Adobe account team.
+For Adobe Device Co-op accounts, you’ll need to provide your signed Adobe Device Co-op contract and your Experience Cloud organization ID (formerly called IMS org ID).